-This work is an effort to identify the original Greek text of the New Testament through analysis of the underlying numeric structure.
+We are trying to identify the original Greek text of the New Testament.

-There are thousands of source manuscripts for the Greek New Testament, and there are thousands of minor variations in these documents.
-The variations are there because printing only came in about 580 years ago and prior to that all texts were hand-copied.
-No originals have been preserved.
-All manuscripts available today are copies of copies of copies.
-And, of course, errors came in with the copying.
+There are thousands of source manuscripts for the New Testament, but there are thousands of minor variations in those ancient documents.
+The variations are there because, prior to the invention of the printing press about 600 years ago, every version had to be hand-copied, and in the copying came errors.
+No original writings have been preserved.
+We have to start with what are copies of copies of copies.

 How can they be sure?
-Who is to say that the choice of this scholar is more accurate than that.
+Who is to say that this is more accurate than that.

-We believe that study of the mathematical design embedded in the Greek text will one day provide verification of the original writing.
+However, we may delve beneath the plain text.
+Every letter of the Greek alphabet has a numeric value.
+This means that the Greek text of the New Testament may also be seen as a mathematical document.
+We believe that study of the underlying design will one day provide verification of the original writing.
 The letter-perfect text will be revealed.

 What are we looking for?
 We don't know, but we will know when we find it!

 If that seems a strange way to answer the question then we only need to look at the connection between Genesis 1:1 and John 1:1 revealed in the video above.

 Who would have looked for this in this way?
 But, once revealed, it demands acceptance as something supernatural.